UBC-iGEM/internal-wiki-2023-24/src/human-practices/sustainability/sustainability.md

 - To continue exploring the intersection of synthetic biology with the SDGs
 - Enrich the audience’s understanding and appreciation for the field’s potential to impact global sustainability positively
 - To cultivate meaning connections
-- To gain valuable relationships with influential Health Professionals
+- To gain valuable relationships with influential health professionals
 - To establish a network of recurring and new guests who can contribute valuable insights to the podcast

 ### Non-Goals